 - Coughing fits may happen off and on for weeks.

-- Coughing fits may flare up if you get a cold or have a similar
+- Coughing fits may flare up if you get a cold or have a similar illness.

 - This stage may last longer if you have never had the vaccine.

 How is whooping cough diagnosed?

-Your doctor may take a sample of mucus from your nose or throat and have it tested for the bacteria that cause whooping cough.
+It can sometimes be hard to diagnose whooping cough, because you may seem healthy between coughing episodes.
+Your doctor may take a sample of mucus from your nose and have it tested for the bacteria that cause whooping cough.

 How is it treated?